blockscout/blockscout-rs/blockscout-ens/graph-node/subgraph-writer/README.md

     just build
     ```

-1. Now you should run your subgraph by submitting it to graph-node: [Subgraphs: deploy](../subgraphs/README.md#deploy-subgraph-to-graph-node)
+1. Now you should run your subgraph by submitting it to graph-node: read [deploy subgraphs to graph-node](../subgraphs/README.md#deploy-subgraph-to-graph-node)